nuxt-modules/i18n/docs/routing.md

 ├────── index.vue
 ```

-You would need to set up your `pages` property as follow:
+You would need to set up your `pages` property as follows:

 ```js
 // nuxt.config.js